“Beautiful is everything one looks at with love.”Christian Morgenstern, German author and poet

 When to go to Germany

 Summers stay mild, which draws many people there in the summer.
 It does rain in the summer months, so plan rain gear accordingly.
 The Winter months are the low season, and some areas could be challenging to get to or closed, but the Christmas markets and festivals draw many visitors.
 The best time to visit is from April to June and September/October.
 You will find fewer crowds, lovely weather, and easy access to most sights.
-Germany is known for its lovely fall colors and its vibrant spring colors.
-The Black Forest and Bavarian Forest’s coniferous alpines are spectacular, along with amazing flora and fauna.
+Germany is known for its beautiful fall colors and its vibrant spring colors.
+The Black Forest and Bavarian Forest’s coniferous alpines are spectacular, along with fantastic flora and fauna.

 - Summer 5-77 °F (12-25 °C)